Our Austrian Loden wool coat and our exceptional yak coat 🏔️🐃

 In use, they are practical for quickly slipping in a pair of gloves... or a love letter.

-And for the inside of the coat, there are two interior zipped pockets to secure your personal belongings:
+And for the inside of the coat, there are two zipped interior pockets to secure your personal belongings:

 A (very) comfortable construction